ddttom/doc2web/user-manual.md

 NODE_OPTIONS=--max-old-space-size=4096 node doc2web.js large-document.docx
 ```

+#### TOC and List Structure Issues

+If you notice problems with Table of Contents formatting or hierarchical list structures:

+1. Ensure you're using the latest version (v1.0.6 or later)
+2. Check that the original document has a properly formatted TOC
+3. For complex lists, make sure the document uses Word's built-in list formatting rather than manual numbering

 ### Error Messages

 - **"Error: File not found"**: Check the file path and ensure the file exists.
 - **"Error: Not a .docx document"**: The file must be in DOCX format.
 - **"Error processing document"**: The document may be corrupted or password-protected.
+- **"Error parsing DOCX styles"**: The document may have non-standard or corrupted style definitions.
+- **"Error selecting nodes with expression"**: There may be issues with the XML structure in the DOCX file.

 ## FAQ